Mount Rainier Half Marathon & 5K

 If you have questions about your placement or results, please email firstname.lastname@example.org.

-Race photos are typically available on RunSignup.com the Friday following the week of the race.
+Race photos are typically available for the Half Marathon on RunSignup.com the Friday following the week of the race.
 We will send out an email when they're posted to the album as well as place the link below.
-This year we are offering race photos FREE to all our runners!
+Currently, we do not offer race photos for the 5K.

 Share your experiences with us!